SteveJustin1963/tec-SCOPE/README.md

 ### build
 - Test with small cardboard mock up
-- test with small scope
+- test with small scope, cheap reflector eg 4 or 6" mirror, about $100 used
-- test with our old 12.5" Newtonian reflector on the original mounts
+- test with my 1978 12.5" Newtonian reflector that has equatorial mounts
-- MINT code with and without APU help
+-
 -